SilviaLauraPintea/N-JetNet/README.md

 The output will be saved in:
 ```
 checkpoints/                        -- directory where trained models are saved
+        cifar10/
-        cifar10/nin_shared_srf      -- contains an example of trained NiN with structured N-Jet layer)
+                nin_shared_srf      -- contains an example of trained NiN with structured N-Jet layer)

 ```